im-na02/melke/README.md

 ### 0. When you import MELKE very first
 > <img src="./image/example0.png" width="50%">

-when you import module very first time, Resources will be downloaded by init file.
+when you import module very first time, Resources will be downloaded by init file. <br>
 And you will see this message from your console.
 <br> <br>